UBE2C/Xenograft_volume_estimation/README.md

 **Requirements**

 The application requires the user to have R version 4.3.2 or later installed on their computer.<br>
-*NOTE: For the ease of use the application should automatically dwnload and install any required packages when first launched, so don't be alarmed :).*
+*NOTE: Just like with SynthXenoGen the application should automatically dwnload and install any required packages when first launched.*

 Additionally the input data must have the .csv extension and must be formatted in the following way: